 The Equal Credit Opportunity Act (ECOA) is legislation passed in 1974 that prohibits creditors from discriminating against an applicant due reasons related to race, color, religion, national origin, sex, marital status, age or participation in public assistance programs.
 Criteria that creditors can use in their decisions are financially based, like your income, debt, recurring expenses and credit history.

-The ECOA is enforced by the Federal Trade Commission (FTC) and other federal agencies.
 Aside from forbidding creditors — and those who set the terms for credit, like real estate brokers — from using discrimination practices against protected groups, the ECOA grants consumers additional rights during the credit-seeking process.

 How the Equal Credit Opportunity Act works